 Figure 2: This chart shows that a dirty chemical bath is less effective at removing hydrophilic contaminants.

-How Does the Surface Analyst 5001 Let You Know Which Surfaces are the Most Clean?
+How Does the Surface Analyst 5001 Let You Know Which Surfaces Are the Cleanest?

 WCAs are a powerful metric of surface quality.
 Although a static contact angle provides a specific measurement at a particular moment in time, the way a liquid drop interacts with the surface over the first fraction of the second, including how fast and how far it spreads and how quickly the spreading slows to a halt all depend on the amount and nature of any contaminants present on the surface.